-Emily, Femigami Founder, pictured next to her favourite beach hut, near to her home on the south coast, UK.
+Emily, Femigami Founder, next to her favourite beach hut, near her home on the Sussex coast, UK.

-I started teaching friends how to fold various designs including what some people consider ‘taboo’ body parts such as vulvas, breasts and penises.
-To my surprise, making and decorating these unconventional paper creations wasn’t only fun, it helped us talk more openly about our bodies and wellbeing.
+I started Femigami by teaching friends how to fold ‘taboo’ body parts (including origami vulvas and penises) which wasn’t only fun, it helped us talk more openly about our bodies with less embarrassment.

-Through my Femigami workshops, I aim to promote the importance of bodily autonomy, caring for ourselves and respecting others, making connections across all genders, generations and backgrounds, while honouring the roots of this ancient art-form.
+Femigami promotes the importance of bodily autonomy, caring for ourselves and respecting others, making connections across all genders, generations and backgrounds, while honouring the roots of this ancient art-form.

 Emily, Femigami Founder (she/her)

-If you have any questions about booking a Femigami workshop please get in touch or check out our FAQs.
-Thank you!
+If you have any questions about booking a Femigami workshop get in touch or check out these FAQs to learn about the different types of Femigami workshops offered.

 "Femigami made for a fabulous afternoon, Emily was thoughtful about the type of event we needed, sensitive to embodiment and wellbeing, and not least fun to have host our workshop session!
 Thank you, Emily!."